 If determined necessary, MYLFs may be treated with Itraconazole prior to their reintroduction.
 The treatments would likely occur at the source site.
-Under current methods, frogs would be held for 7 days in mesh cages (2 m x 2 m x 0.5 m) anchored in the lake.
+Under current methods, frogs would be held for 7 days in mesh pens (2 m x 2 m x 0.5 m) anchored in the lake.
 The frogs would be treated once a day by moving them into plastic tubs containing a dilute Itraconazole solution.
 Animals would be bathed in the treatment solution for 10 minutes per day and then returned to the cages.
 After 7 days of treatment, animals would be transported to the receiving lake where they could be treated with a bioaugmentation of J. lividum that was collected from the source population and cultured in the laboratory.
-Under current methods, frogs would be held for 2 days in mesh cages (2 m x 2 m x 0.5 m) anchored in the lake.
-The frogs would be treated once a day.
-Up to 15 frogs would be placed in 1 liter plastic containers that contain a concentrated solution of J. lividum mixed with lake water.
-Animals would be kept in the solution for 1 hour per day for two days and then returned to the cages.
+Under current methods, frogs would be treated once a day.
+Up to 50 frogs at a time would be placed in small plastic containers that contain a concentrated solution of J. lividum mixed with lake water.
+Animals would be kept in the solution for 1 hour per day for two days and then returned to the pens.
 The frogs would be released into the receiving lake after the second day of treatment.